Two PCC instructors take part in prominent internationalization program

 Both PCC instructors, who were each unaware the other had been chosen, were awarded spots in the program.
 Each learned about the Institute through PCC’s Internationalization Initiative, which connects faculty to opportunities that help them create a more inclusive curriculum.“We did not know each other had applied or had been awarded a spot,” Bailey laughed.
 “I was as surprised as Joe when we both saw each other the first day.”

 More than 62,000 people in education, government, business, media and other professions have participated in the program.
 Out of the spots available for the program, a handful are reserved for community college faculty and staff.
 The four-week institute is similar to a condensed graduate course.
 The “students” stay in apartments at the East-West Center and have full days of courses, listening to presentations given by world speakers, and activities.
 Each participant has a project to complete.
 Corrado and Bailey will eventually integrate their projects into their own coursework at PCC.

-“It was a real honor to be there,” Corrado said.
+“It was a real honor to be there,” said Corrado, who teaches at the Newberg Center.
 “It was an exhilarating and intensive time, and brought me back to my love of learning.
 Intellectually, it was so stimulating.
 I sat next to a woman who could speak fluent Arabic and English and a few other languages.
 It was a lot of fun.
 It will enrich our teaching and broaden our perspective.